thescientist13/gallinago/README.md

 ```

 ### Runner.runCommand
-`Runner.runCommand` runs the script provided to Gallinago against the target directory provided in `Runner.setup`.
+`Runner.runCommand` runs the script provided to Gallinago against the directory provided in `Runner.setup`.
 Use the second param to pass any args to your CLI.
 Returns a `Promise`.

 ```js
 await runner.runCommand(